 5. You Might Experience Distractions

-If you find it difficult to concentrate, make sure to let your online professors know.
+If you do find it difficult to concentrate, make sure to let your online professors know.
 The more they know, the better they can support you.

-6. You Have Fewer Networking Opportunities
+6. Fewer Networking Opportunities

-Online Learning at Concordia University Texas
+Experience the best of online learning at Concordia University Texas